Acute Liver Failure in Dogs

 Supportive Therapy

-• Nutritional support: High-quality, easily digestible proteins in moderate amounts help not to overload the liver, but at the same time provide enough nutrients.
+• Nutritional support: High-quality, easily digestible protein in moderate amounts helps not to overload the liver, but at the same time to supply enough nutrients.

 • Nutritional supplements: Supplements such as S-adenosylmethionine (SAMe) or milk thistle (silymarin) have shown partially positive effects on liver regeneration in studies.